-Make sure the forms are duly filled in in all their sections and carry signature and stamp of the Univeristy of Origin and that of destination where applicable.
+Make sure the forms are duly filled in in all their sections and carry signature and stamp of the University of origin and that of destination where applicable.

 Students can also register online for the free Italian Language Course, if interested.

 Every School then has specific pre-requisites.
-Please check in the website of the School/courses you intend to take for more information.
+Please check on the website of the School/courses you intend to take for more information.

 Please note that all language courses offered by UNIFI and CLA (Centro Linguistico di Ateneo) start from A2 level upwards.
 The only A1 level course offered is held during the month of September.

-The Erasmus study mobility can go from a minimum of 3 months to a maximum of 12.
+The Erasmus study mobility goes from a minimum of 3 months to a maximum of 12.